Do you accept my insurance?

 - LPC-S-Licensed Professional Counselor Supervisor (A clinician who has completed the required training, has held their license for the required amount of time and can supervise counselor’s who have their Master’s degree in counseling who are working on obtaining required supervised clinical hours.)

-- LPC-Intern (A clinician who has their master’s degree in a counseling related field, has past a licensing exam, works under a State approved supervisor, and is working towards completing the required hours to practice without a supervisor.
+- LPC-Associate (A clinician who has their master’s degree in a counseling related field, has past a licensing exam, works under a State approved supervisor, and is working towards completing the required hours to practice without a supervisor.
 This is the licensing boards way to making sure clinicians continue to grow after they graduate)

 - Counseling Intern (a clinician who is still in their mater’s program and is working towards graduation)